DarjaDemeneva/Team6/Project notes.md

 https://mygene.info for looking up a specific gene

+https://myvariant.info can use ClinVar annotations for deriving information about gene variants and disease-causing mutations

 https://www.ncbi.nlm.nih.gov/pmc/tools/developers/ to look for publications

 https://www.programmableweb.com/api/pseudoviewer for visual representation of genetic structures involving RNA